OiBoii/Interactive-Lab-Hub/Project/readme.md

 ### DIGITAL PROTOTYPING

-The cad designs are coming soon as well.
-I first need to determine where to place the switch button.
+The cad designs are coming soon.
+I started working on them based on the compnents specs.

 ## CIRCUIT DESIGN
 * comming soon

 ## CODE
 * coming soon